Sidhesh795/Sidhesh795/README.md

         "Projects that begin as 'what if...?'"]

-    weakness = "Starting 5 ideas at once" superpower = "Still coming back to finish them"
+    weakness = "Starting 5 ideas at once" superpower = "Finishing at least 2.5 of them"

     def current_status(self):
         return "Learning seriously.
 Building loudly.
 Improving quietly."
 ```

 I’m not here to pretend I’ve mastered everything.
-I’m here to learn fast, build real things, understand why they work, and keep upgrading my skills one project at a time.
+I’m here to learn fast, build real things, understand why they work, and upgrade my skills one questionable commit at a time.

 > **My rule:** If I can imagine it, I should at least try to build a first version of it.

 ## 🌆 The Human Behind the Repositories

-When I’m not staring at code, I like getting out of the room—training at the gym, going for rides, clearing my head, and letting random ideas turn into future projects.
+When I’m not staring at code, I try to leave the room—training at the gym, going for rides, clearing my head, and pretending the next random idea will not become another repository.

 The balance is simple: